matthewpearso/dig245-regenerative/README.md

 Nearly every software or dynamic website generates their interfaces using data.
 Even a boring shopping website uses cookies to identify and customize pages for users ([regardless who stands to benefit](https://www.justice.gov/opa/pr/amazon-marketplace-seller-pleads-guilty-price-fixing-dvds-and-blu-ray-discs)).

 This process is evident in many other "design" contexts.
 For example, [Generative Design](https://en.wikipedia.org/wiki/Generative_design) is a related cultural trend that, similar to data-driven websites, uses coded rules and algorithms to create (and recreate) concepts and forms for architecture, objects, behaviors, animations, games, and much more.
 This diagram from, [Generative Design: Visualize, Program, and Create with JavaScript in p5.js](http://www.generative-gestaltung.de/) by Groß, Bohnacker, and Laub, shows how these processes can create new iterations, using varying degrees of input from the creator, to ideate or solve specific design or aesthetic problems.

+In addition to problem solving for humans, you could also imagine a different audience.
+For example, consider making this proejct for your computer or your dog or a cup of coffee.
 Regardless of your approach, your project should mimic or somehow find inspiration in these processes, to reflect your own thinking on the subject.